koral--/blog/source/2016-04-13-new-version-for-the-bitrise-cli-1-3-0-is-finally-released.html.markdown

 ---
-title: New version for the Bitrise CLI (1.3.0) is finally released! 🎉
+title: New version of the Bitrise CLI (1.3.0) is finally released! 🎉
 date: 2016-04-13 11:33 UTC
 tags: announcement
 authors: Daniel Balla|danielballa@bitrise.io